freohr/yet-another-glog-hack/rules/player-rules.md

   - On a Success: You get the intended result, and the rest of the party may act on what you achieved (if they didn't act this turn yet)
   - On a Failure: you get the intended result, but this took the whole turn

-Note that, regardless of the roll result, making noise may attract some company!
+Note that, regardless of the roll result, making noise may attract unwanted company!

 #### Making Saves